ciklista/rafiki/metric_collector/README.md

 Build your the jar of the app.

+To run the docker containers:
 ```
 JAR_FILE=[PATH/TO/.jar] docker-compose up -d
 ```

-The database will be reachable from port `5432` from the docker network and from port `30050` on the host network.
+The database will be reachable from `postgres:5432` on the docker network and from `localhost:30050` on the host network.

 ## Development
-The postgres will be reachable from the host network from port `30050`.
+The postgres will be reachable from the host network from `localhost:30050`.
 In order to only start the postgres container run:
 ```
 docker-compose up postgres